St Philip Neri Church, Mansfield

 St Philip Neri Church is a Roman Catholic parish church in Mansfield, Nottinghamshire, England.
 It was founded by Edward Bagshawe, Bishop of Nottingham.
-It was built from 1924 to 1925 and designed by Charles A. Edeson and was influenced by Brompton Oratory, where Bishop Bagshawe formerly served.
+Built from 1924 to 1925, the design by Charles A. Edeson was influenced by Brompton Oratory, where Bishop Bagshawe formerly served.
 It is located on Chesterfield Road South to the north of the town centre.
 It is in the Italian Baroque style and is a Grade II listed building.

 History

 Prior to the church existing on the site, it was in this area which George Fox had a cottage in 1647, George Fox was the founder of the Quakers.
 George started his ministry in Mansfield.

 Foundation

 For a short while during 1862, a priest would come from Ilkeston to celebrate Mass in the Catholic Church in a property in Chandler's Court.
 In 1876, a Mrs Susanna White bought and then gave the Manor House in Ratcliffe Gate to Bishop Bagshawe.
 In 1877, St Philip Neri Chapel was opened there.
 In 1878, a building housing a school and a chapel was built in the grounds of Manor House.
 It was designed by a Mr Christopher Gray from London.